jenstornell/kirby-fragment-field/README.md

 ## Snippets instead of new fields

-With this plugin you don't need to create a new field every time you need something simple in the panel.
+With this plugin you don't need to create a new field every time you need something simple for the panel.

 This field calls for a snippet that you have set in your blueprint.
 That way you only need one field, the fragment field.

 ## Instructions

 Place the fragment field in `site/fields`.

-1. Create a snippet file.
-1. Add css and javascript, if needed.
-1. Add the snippet uri in your blueprint.

 ## 1. Create a snippet file